 What to Look for in an Above-Ground Pool

-The proper way to install an above-ground pool depends on the type.
-However, there's a general process to follow when setting up standard pools with PVC walls and steel frames.
-After clearing an area and making sure the ground is level, start by laying down the ground cloth and placing the bottom plate on top.
+Installing an above-ground pool depends on the type.
+However, you can follow a general process when setting up standard pools, with PVC walls and steel frames.
+After clearing an area and making sure the ground is level (and compacted, if installing a large pool), start by laying down the ground cloth and placing the bottom plate on top.

 How do you clean an above-ground pool?

-Generally speaking, above-ground pools can be cleaned using the same tools and methods as in-ground pools.
+Generally, you clean above-ground pools using the same tools and methods as with in-ground pools.
 You can use a pool skimmer, which draws water from the pool's surface and sucks it through the filter.
 Another option is a pool hose, which attaches to your filter or pool vacuum and sucks out debris.
-You can also use a pool net to manually fish out leaves, bugs, dirt, and other debris.
+You also can employ a pool net to manually fish out leaves, bugs, dirt, and other debris.

 How do you drain an above-ground pool?

-Start by unrolling the pump's intake hose, reaching it as close as possible to the center of your above-ground pool.
-Then point the hose outlet toward an area that will drain the water away from the pool without flooding your property.
-Next, plug the pump into a nearby outlet and turn it on.
+Start by unrolling the pump's intake hose, reaching it as close as possible to the center of your pool.
+Then, point the female end toward an area that drains the water away from the pool, without flooding your property.
+Next, plug the pump into a nearby electrical outlet, and turn it on.
 Allow the pump to run until your pool is completely empty.
-This might take several hours or more, depending on the size of your pool.
+(This might take several hours.)
 Turn off the pump, and you should be all set.